Home / Blog

 Heat pumps are a relatively new concept in the UK and should only be installed by a professional service.

-Boiler companies might not understand how to work with renewable energy solutions, but a specialist heat pump installation team will ensure the pump offers a seamless performance.
+Boiler companies might not understand how to work with renewable energy solutions.
+But a specialist heat pump installation team will ensure the pump offers a seamless performance.

 Select the right location

 Finding an optimal place for your heat pump will ensure that it doesn’t cause issues for neighbours.
-Your installation company will assess the right location and ensure there’s adequate ventilation.

 There are some ways to block excess noise by creating a barrier, but you should always seek specialist advice.